Krypto: The original Krypto

 Krypto is drawn as a medium-sized, short-haired white dog of generic pedigree.
 The early appearances of the character in the comics feature exaggerated anthropomorphic facial expressions; these are replaced in later appearances by a more generic canine face.
 When fighting crime, Krypto usually wears a gold collar, a miniature facsimile of the Superman's symbol for a dog tag, and a dog-sized version of Superman's cape.
 Whenever he is on Earth and wants to appear as an "ordinary" dog, Krypto pulls his collar and cape off, pulling it back on when necessary.
 In one story, he is gifted with a collar which contains a retractable cape that can be unfurled or hidden by pressing a stud.

 When not accompanying Superboy/Superman, Krypto spends much of his time romping through space; while on Earth, however, he stays with the Kent family, posing as their pet dog, "Skip".
 In that identity, his guardians apply a brown dye patch on his back for a disguise which Krypto burns off with his heat vision when he goes into costume; later, the Kents devise a pullcord-activated dye applicator and other methods which Krypto can use to switch to "Skip" and back without assistance.

 Krypto is part of two organizations of super-animals: the 30th century Legion of Super-Pets, and the Space Canine Patrol Agents.
 After the 1971 revamp of Superman by editor Julius Schwartz, Krypto does not appear for several years.
 The character returns suffering from amnesia in a 1974 two-part Green Arrow backup story in Action Comics #440 and #441.
 His memory is restored in 1975's Superman #287.
 Asked in a 2006 interview why he "liberated Krypto from the limbo kennel", writer Elliot S. Maggin said, "A man needs a dog.
 A superman needs a superdog."

 Krypto had his own feature in The Superman Family #182 (March–April 1977) to #192 (November–December 1978), written by Bob Toomey.

-In Alan Moore's send-off to pre-Crisis Superman, Whatever Happened To The Man of Tomorrow?, Krypto saves Superman by biting the throat out of the Kryptonite Man.
-Krypto is irradiated in the process and dies with the villain.

-In Superboy #126 (Jan.
-1966) "Krypto's Family Tree", Krypto's father's name is given as Zypto, his grandfather as Nypto, and his great-grandfather as Vypto.